LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsubsection{Taking an Inventory of the Solar System}

 The small-body populations in the Solar System, such as asteroids, trans-Neptunian objects (TNOs) and comets, are remnants of its early assembly.
 The history of accretion, collisional grinding, and perturbation by existing and vanished giant planets is preserved in the orbital elements and size distributions of those objects.
-Collisions in the main asteroid belt between Mars and Jupiter still occur, and occasionally objects are ejected on orbits that may take them on a collision course with Earth.
+Cataloging the orbital parameters, size distributions, colors and light curves of these small-body populations requires a large number of observations in multiple filters, and will lead to insights into planetary formation and evolution by providing the basis and constraints for new theoretical models.
+In addition, collisions in the main asteroid belt between Mars and Jupiter still occur, and occasionally eject objects on orbits that may place them on a collision course with Earth.
+Studying the properties of main belt asteroids at sub-kilometer sizes is important for linking the near-Earth Object (NEO) population with its source in the main belt.
+About 20\% of NEOs, the potentially hazardous asteroids (PHAs), are in orbits that pass sufficiently close to Earth's orbit, to within 0.05 AU, that perturbations on time scales of a century can lead to the possibility of collision.
+In December 2005, the U.S.\ Congress directed\footnote{For details see \url{http://neo.jpl.nasa.gov/neo/report2007.html}} NASA to implement a survey that would catalog 90\% of NEOs with diameters larger than 140 meters by 2020.